ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 If the Group OSCORE verification succeeds and the target resource requires authorization, the RS retrieves the authorization information from the access token associated with the Group OSCORE Security Context.

-In particular, the RS retrieves the access token associated with the quartet (GID, SaltInput, AuthCred, AuthCredGM), where:
+In particular, the RS retrieves the access token associated with the quartet (Gid, SaltInput, AuthCred, AuthCredGM), where:

-* GID is the Group Identifier of the OSCORE group, which is specified in the 'kid context' parameter of the CoAP OSCORE option in the received request.
-The RS maintains GID in its Common Context within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
+* Gid is the Group Identifier of the OSCORE group, which is specified in the 'kid context' parameter of the CoAP OSCORE option in the received request.
+The RS maintains Gid in its Common Context within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

 * SaltInput is the Sender ID that the client has in the OSCORE group, which is specified in the 'kid' parameter of the CoAP OSCORE option in the received request.
 The RS maintains SaltInput in its Recipient Context associated with the client, within the Group OSCORE Security Context associated with the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).